 We should not only ask for prayer, but we should also discuss the situation with fellow Christians in hope that God will make His will known through them.
 But with whom should we discuss the situation?
-In the Acts narrative, the disciples don't hesitate discussing these matters with any and all who co-labor with them.
+In the Acts narrative, the disciples don't hesitate to discuss these matters with those who co-labored with them.
 For example, Paul discussed the Macedonian vision with his partner Silas.

+They also used wisdom when seeking counsel.
 I doubt that Peter would have sought out counsel from people that were worldly minded such as Simon the former sorcerer.
 (See Acts 8:9-23.)
 If we are seeking wisdom from God, it follows that we should seek out people who are Spirit-filled rather than worldly.
 Many Christians assume that a pastor is the best candidate for obtaining wise counsel.
 This may be true if that pastor is a man who is Spirit-filled.
-Unfortunately, some pastors are assumed to be Spirit-filled just because they possess above average knowledge of the Bible ot hold the office of pastor.
+Unfortunately, some pastors are assumed to be Spirit-filled just because they possess above average knowledge of the Bible or hold the office of pastor.

 Just remember that Bible knowledge itself does not mean a man is Spirit-filled.
 Seek out someone who is humble and is a real doer of Jesus' words.
 These are the most prominent characteristics of someone who is Spirit-filled.
 Steer clear of anyone who insists you do what they say simply because they hold a position of authority.
 The tendency to "lord it over" people suggests that they are not humble and not Spirit-filled.